Commercial Business Loans

 If the time has arrived for your business to borrow, you will want to learn about your options.
 Interest rates and terms vary widely between types of capital and lenders, but Shield Funding can help you secure commercial business loans for your business with very little effort.
 The entire process can be done online and funding can be available as fast as the same day you apply.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?